-Flickr is ditching Yahoo account requirement and giving Pro subscribers unlimited storage
+Flickr ditches Yahoo account requirement and 1TB free storage, makes Pro plan unlimited

 First, the decision to ditch Yahoo accounts as a mandatory log-in requirement will certainly be welcomed by millions — it was, Flickr notes in its announcement, by far the most requested change since SmugMug bought it.

 Soon, you will be able to use any email address and password combo you like on Flickr, and that shift won’t involve starting from scratch.
-You’ll simply be asked to enter your new login credentials when this new feature becomes available, and that will be it.
+You’ll simply be asked to enter your new login credentials when this feature becomes available, and that will be it.

-The change won’t take effect until January, 2019, however, so a Yahoo account is still mandatory for now.
+The change won’t take effect until January 2019, however; so a Yahoo account is still mandatory for now.

 Freeloaders